INDIAN BUTTER CHICKEN (MURGH MAKHANI)

 1 cup whole milk plain yogurt

-Heat a medium pot over medium heat.
-Add 2 tablespoons of the peanut oil and heat through.
-Add the shallot and onion.
+Add the butter and allow to melt then add the shallot and onion.
 Cook, stirring occasionally, until the onions and shallots are soft and translucent, about 2 minutes.
 Add the garlic and cook, stirring occasionally, until the garlic turns golden brown, about an additional 30 seconds.
-Stir in the butter, lemon juice, ginger, garam masala, chili powder, cumin, coriander and the bay leaf.
-Let cook, stirring constantly, until spices are fragrant, for 1 minute.
+Stir in the lemon juice, ginger, garam masala, cumin, coriander, chili powder and the bay leaf.
+Let cook, stirring constantly, until spices are fragrant but not burnt, about 1 minute.

-Stir in the tomato paste and crushed tomatoes, stirring occasionally, for 2 minutes.
-Reduce the heat to low and whisk in the heavy cream and yogurt.
-Let simmer until the liquid has reduced by about a third, about 10 minutes.
+Add the tomato paste and crushed tomatoes, stirring occasionally, for about 2 minutes.
+Reduce the heat to low and stir in the heavy cream and yogurt.
+Let simmer until the liquid has reduced by about a third and the chicken has completely cooked through, about 10 minutes.

 To serve: Serve hot with a side of basmati rice and naan bread.